 Having a direct payment means that you can buy in your own care and support services and manage them yourself.
 You can decide how your needs will be met, by whom and at what time.

-For example, you could employ a personal assistant (PA) who reports directly to you.
+For example, you could become an employer and employ a personal assistant (PA) to provide your care.

 How is the money paid?

 You will have to set up a separate bank account for us to pay the money in to.
 We pay the money in every four weeks.